 Community Challenge Fund

-The Community Challenge Fund supports exciting and creative projects that will help the most disadvantaged people to get back into work and become work ready.
+The Community Challenge Fund supports exciting and creative projects that help the most disadvantaged people in society to get back into work or become work ready.

 Charities and social enterprise that have an exciting and innovative idea to help those hardest to reach people back to work can follow the links to read the full guidance and download the application form for your local Community Foundation:

 “The Community Challenge Fund has supported projects across Suffolk and Norfolk in their vital work, helping hundreds of people into work or into a position where they can confidently look for work.
 As a member of the grants panel I’ve seen at first hand the difference this work can make to the lives of people across the East.”